cibucristi/cibucristi/README.md

 # Hello there 👋
-My name is **[Christian](https://en.wikipedia.org/wiki/Christian_name)**, and I'm a frontend developer passionate about creating engaging and user-friendly interfaces.
-Currently, I'm honing my skills in Angular, constantly pushing the boundaries of what I can achieve on the frontend.
+My name is **[Christian](https://en.wikipedia.org/wiki/Christian_name)**, and I'm a self-thaught full stack developer passionate about creating engaging and user-friendly applications.
+Currently, I'm honing my skills in Angular and backend development, constantly pushing the boundaries of what I can achieve on the frontend and backend.

-In addition to my frontend expertise, I've recently embarked on a journey into backend development.
-The prospect of working on the server side and understanding the complete web development stack has intrigued me.

 <p align="center">
    <a href="https://www.instagram.com/cibu_cristi/" target="_blank">